Build context

 Text file contexts

 When your build context is a plain-text file, the builder interprets the file as a Dockerfile.
-With this approach, the builder doesn't receive a filesystem context.
-For more information about building with a text file context, see Text files.
+With this approach, the build doesn't use a filesystem context.

 ) as a build context: